Artists Partners

 Speak Your Art: A Poetry & Performance Workshop

-Speak Your Art is a dynamic program for children 0-12 focused on the art of spoken word.
+Speak Your Art is a dynamic program for children ages 0–12 focused on the art of spoken word.
 Participants will learn how language connects to memories, emotions, and traditions.
-We’ll teach proven techniques for memorizing and reciting poetry, providing opportunities for public speaking.
+We’ll teach proven techniques for memorizing and reciting poetry, while providing opportunities for public speaking.
 Children can also share their own original works, transforming their imaginations into engaging performances with rhythmic wordplay and profound meanings.

 Will Patterson